ethereum/remix-ide/docs/solidity_editor.md

 - Remix uses the Monaco editor.
 This is the same editor used by VSCode.
 - Remix saves the current file every 5 seconds.
-- The Remix Editor will highlight keywords in Soldiity, JS, and TS.
+- The Remix Editor will highlight keywords in Solidity, JS, and TS.

 ## Editor displays information from other plugins
 The main purpose of the Editor is, of course, to edit code.
-But it also works with other plugins, notably, the Soldity Compiler and the Debugger.
+But it also works with other plugins, notably, the Solidity Compiler and the Debugger.

 - The Solidity Compiler will display warnings and errors in the Editor's gutter at the problematic line.
 - Breakpoints for the Debugger are input in the Editor's gutter.